 The entire documentaries are meant to be a work of fiction.
 They make nice monster movies.

 However, since they are presented on a channel formerly known for science programming, many people think they are real.
-For the 2013 Shark Week Documentary, some of the fake evidence shown includes:
+For the Shark Week Fake Documentaries, some of the fake evidence shown includes:

 - The "marine biologists" that gave their "expert" opinions on the shows are not real people; they do not exist.
-There is no Collin Drake or Madelyn Joubert.
-They are actors.